UC-Davis-molecular-computing/scadnano/README.md

   * **Display major tick widths:**
   If checked, integer distances between adjacent major tick marks are displayed just above the center point between them.
 Since major tick marks are often used to indicate interesting domains/sub-domains of DNA strands, this can be used to quickly see the length of those domains.
 (But major tick marks are not explicitly tied to the Domains on Strands defined in the DNADesign.)
 This can be on only the top helix, or on all helices.

+  * **Zoom speed:**
+  This controls the speed at which the mouse wheel or two-finger scroll zooms in and out of the main view and side view.

   * **auto-fit on loading new design:**
     When a new design is loaded, scales the zoom window to fit the design.
 This is useful when loaded a brand new design, to ensure that the design is visible.
 If it is offset too much, it will not be visible, and it will be difficult to "find" by panning.
 However, when frequently re-loading a design, for example a design being updated by running a local Python script, it is preferable to uncheck this option, so that the same part of the design will remain visible after loading.